Romathonat/vulgaireDevEntries/docker/docker.md

 ```

 ### Expose and -p
-When you want share a port with the host, use
+When you want to share a port with the host, use

 ``` bash
 docker run -p 8080:80 <my_image>